Prospective Parents and Families

-This is such an exciting time for you and your daughter - choosing a college!
+This is such an exciting time for you and your student - choosing a college!
 While the process may be exhilarating and the anticipation a thrill, it can often be accompanied by some stress and worry.
-Is she going to be happy there?
-Will she be safe?
-Will she make friends?
-Here at Chatham, we are personally committed to developing our students to become strong, confident and successful world ready women.
-Explore our site and ask us questions - and when you're ready, set up a tour with our Admissions staff and support your daughter in the finding the right college for her.
+Is he/she going to be happy there?
+Will they be safe?
+Will they make friends?
+Here at Chatham, we are personally committed to developing our students to become strong, confident and successful world ready.
+Explore our site and ask us questions - and when you're ready, set up a tour with our Admissions staff and support your student in the finding the right college for them.

 Academics at Chatham University

 Do you have what my student is looking for?

 The Chatham University experience is dedicated to enabling its graduates to make an impact on the world around them.
 Students' personal, professional, and leadership skills are developed to their fullest potential through intensive study, internships, study abroad, leadership training opportunities, hands-on learning, and personal development seminars.